srimathy-kumar/intern-project3/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Home Page of facebook cloning in name of "Friendzee" is a responsive website.
+Home Page of TravelSomeWhere is a responsive website.
 The technologies used in this project are HTML, CSS, JavaScript, MongoDB and cluster.
-There are a few important modules in the project like home page, creating post, adding/deleting the images, online/offline status of user and Like/Share/Comments.
-The data is accessed using Rest API and then rendered into the webpage.
+There are a few important modules in the project like home page, login and registration, finding the tourist places, map and foods facilities.
 I took almost 40 - 50 hrs to complete this project.
 SkillLync helped me by providing the wire-frames for all relevant features.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 1. Clone the repository and navigate to the root directory.
-2. Install the required dependencies for the SpringBoot backend by running ./mvnw install or mvnw.cmd install on Windows or from https://start.spring.io/.
+2. Install the required dependencies required for the Project using Javascript by running npm install.
-3. Configure the database connection by modifying application.properties with your database information.
+3. Configure the database connection by modifying application.properties with your database information using mongoose and configure the mongoDB cluster.
-4. Start the SpringBoot backend by running ./mvnw spring-boot:run or mvnw.cmd spring-boot:run on Windows or run "java application" from "Run As".
-5. Navigate to the client directory and install the required dependencies for the Next.js frontend by running npm install.
-6. Start the Next.js frontend by running npm run dev.
+4. Start the project by running npm run dev.
-7. Open your web browser and navigate to http://localhost:3000 to view the application.
+5. Open your web browser and navigate to http://localhost:3000 to view the application.

  See [deployment](#deployment) for notes on how to deploy the project on a live system.